 Watch demonstration videos focused on specific application and file use cases, including SQL Server, Oracle, SAP HANA, InterSystems Caché with Epic EHR and more.

-Catalogic ECX comprehensively supports the full line of Pure Storage FlashArray systems, including the //M10, //M20, //M50 and //M70, as well as the latest FlashArray//X. Because ECX makes use of the Pure Storage FlashRecover copy engine, it takes full advantage of the exceptional FlashReduce data reduction features of the Pure Storage array.
-Pure Storage snapshots Copies and replicas created by ECX are automatically space efficient and high performance, without the need for any system tuning.
-Catalogic also supports the previous generation of Pure Storage, the FA-400 series.
+Catalogic ECX comprehensively supports the full line of Pure Storage FlashArray systems, including the //X10, //X20, //X50, //X70 and //X90, as well as the earlier //M series arrays.
+Because ECX makes use of the Pure Storage FlashRecover copy engine, it takes full advantage of the exceptional FlashReduce data reduction features of the Pure Storage array.
+Pure Storage snapshot copies and replicas created by ECX are automatically space efficient and high performance, without the need for any system tuning.

-Using a policy-based, SLA driven model, ECX fully automates data protection and disaster recovery for Pure Storage systems, including application-aware snapshot and replication scheduling, copy location and retention.
-Application support is provided for Oracle, MS SQL Server, SAP HANA and InterSystems Caché for Epic Electronic Health Record.
+Using a policy-based, SLA driven model, ECX automates data protection and disaster recovery for Pure Storage FlashArray without any need for scripting.
+ECX provides application-aware snapshot and replication scheduling, copy retention, copy delivery and copy clean-up.
+Application support is provided for Oracle, MS SQL Server, SAP HANA and InterSystems Caché for Epic Electronic Health Record, on both physical and virtual hosts.

 ECX provides push-button recovery at both the data level and the system level.
 Data level recovery provides mounting and mapping read/write snapshots to systems over iSCSI or FC.
 (Oracle users can drive ECX data recovery via RMAN.)
 System recovery spins up a full recovery stack – including storage, networking and compute – of one or more systems in a pre-defined recovery sequence.
 No more messy runbooks or complex recovery scripts!